 MOZ SEO Title Tag Preview Tool:

-In this post, we’ve covered headline writing styles, basic capitalization principles, cases, and some powerful tools for writing great headlines on your own.
+In this post, we’ve covered headline writing styles, basic capitalization principles, cases, and some powerful tools for writing great headlines and headings on your own.

 The most important thing to remember is not any of the specifics of different headline writing styles, but that consistency is the key to effective headlines.
 Pick a style, tailor it to your audience, put it down in writing, and then use that guide to inform all of your future headlines.
 This will enable consistency and cohesion throughout your content, allowing easy understanding for your readers.